jason-dawnbreaktech/Powershell-Toolbox/Create-RepoFolder.ps1/readme.md

 ## New-RepoFolder.ps1

-This script creates a junction folder at $env:
+This script creates a junction folder at $env:SystemDrive called 'repos'

 ### How to use